AlexStan0/alexstan0/README.md

 <br>
 <br>

 I have been using Javascript/NodeJS for the longest and I am the most comfortable with it.
 I am also comfortable with Java, Python, and Bash.
-I've been using Arch and i3 as a daily driver for the longest time, and so I am comfortable with writing CLI applications for Unix/mac systems.
-Although I am also familiar with the Windows NTFS family of Operating Systems. <br>
+I use Arch Linux and i3 as my daily driver, and so I am comfortable with writing CLI applications for Unix/mac systems.
+I am also familiar with many features of the Windows NTFS family of Operating Systems. <br>

-I am very experienced with both Type-1 and Type-2 hypervisors, namely Proxmox and Oracle Virtal-Box.
-Having numerous iSCSI disks for personal use I am also very familiar with freeNAS Operating Systems.
-I am also very comfortable when it comes to using the shell of the aformantioned Operating Systems.
+I am very experienced with both type-1 and type-2 hypervisors, namely Proxmox and Oracle Virtal-Box.
+Having numerous iSCSI disks for personal use I am also very familiar with freeNAS Operating Systems, althought I would say that I am more experienced when it comes to type-1 hypervisors

 ## Hobies & Interests